c2-d2/pr_mort_official/misc/faq.md

 Why do you provide two confidence intervals?
 --------------------------------------------

 The first interval, 793 to 8498, is based on the raw rate.
 We noted that our survey was unable to capture the deaths of people that lived alone.
-The paper describes an attempt to adjust for this âbiasâ and we provide the confidence interval, 1506 to 9889, that is obtained after this adjustment.
+The paper describes an attempt to adjust for this “bias” and we provide the confidence interval, 1506 to 9889, that is obtained after this adjustment.

 ![Figure 4a from the manuscript with labels added for the confidence intervals](../misc/faq_fig.png)